Creative DIY Sliding Barn Doors From Skateboard Wheels

 These sliding barn doors will certainly help with access issues.

 Sliding barn doors are perfect for storage sheds.
 They can even make your shed look like a purpose-built barn that fits right in your backyard.
-You can also design your own sliding barn door to fit your function and aesthetic needs.
+You can also design your sliding barn door to fit your function and aesthetic needs.

-What’s really great about this barn door setup is that the hardware is made from skateboard wheels.
+What’s great about this barn door setup is that the hardware is made from skateboard wheels.
 Yes, ordinary, off-the-shelf, skateboard wheels are way cheaper than store-bought sliding barn door hardware.
 This barn door is very easy to build too and only requires basic tools.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.